photo

 West Portal Branch Library (WPA-built), 160 Lenox Way, San Francisco

-Jun 27 Lessons of the Living New Deal Project for New York City
+Jun 27 Lessons of the Living New Deal for New York City

 New York Society for Ethical Culture, New York City